Yankees vs. Royals Player Props Betting Odds

 Judge Stats

-- Aaron Judge has collected 97 hits with 16 doubles, 37 home runs and 87 walks.
-He has driven in 75 runs with three stolen bases.
+- Aaron Judge has 98 hits with 16 doubles, 37 home runs, 88 walks and 75 RBI.
+He's also stolen three bases.

 Judge Recent Games